 We consider literary or visual work to be publishable if it can be reproduced in print or digital format.
 Publishable literary work includes fiction, poetry, non-fiction and playwriting, but does not include spoken word or screenplays, or any other work not primarily for publication in print or digital formats.
-Eligible visual work includes photographs, illustrations, paintings, drawings and printmaking for publication, but does not include performance art, works created solely for gallery exhibition or installations.
-Works in other artistic disciplines such as music, dance, or film are not eligible.
+Eligible visual work includes photographs, illustrations, paintings, drawings and printmaking for publication, but does not include performance art, sculptural or fine craft works, works created solely for gallery exhibition or installations.
+Works in other artistic disciplines such as music, dance, media or film are not eligible.
 If the project or event includes other disciplines, but still has a writing or visual art component, please contact the Program Consultant for advice.